jyellick/obc-docs/usecases.md

 ### Direct Communication

-Company A announced its intention to raise 2 Billion USD by way of right issue.
-Since this is a voluntary action, company A needs to make sure the complete detail of this offer are sent to shareholders in real time regardless of how many intermediaries are involved in the process (such as receiving/paying agents, CSD, ICSD, local/global custodian banks, asset management firms, etc).
+Company A announces its intention to raise 2 Billion USD by way of right issue.
+Because this is a voluntary action, Company A needs to ensure that complete details of the offer are sent to shareholders in real time, regardless of how many intermediaries are involved in the process (such as receiving/paying agents, CSD, ICSD, local/global custodian banks, asset management firms, etc).
 Once a shareholder has made a decision, that decision will also be processed and settled (including the new issuance of shares) in real time.
 If a shareholder sold its rights to a third party, the securities depository must be able to record the new shares under the name of their new rightful owner.

 <table>
 <tr><td><img src="images/corporate_action.png" height="300" width="500"></td></tr>